About Jesus Steve Sweetman

 Also, the other problem is that even if God does act like this according to this text, it doesn’t mean we are to act this way.
 It is a leap of logic to suggest that we should act this way because the text doesn’t say we should.

 This wrong thinking is seen in the Prosperity and Positive Thinking Movement.
-The example of the new car in your driveway is an example of how both teachings would interpret Rom.
-4:17.
-They teach that we should view things that are not, meaning the new car, as if they were, meaning, the car in the driveway.
+The example of the new car in your driveway is an example of how both teachings would interpret Romans 4:17.
+They teach that we should view things that are not, meaning the new car, as if they were, meaning, and the car in the driveway.
 This is simply mental gymnastics and not Biblical doctrine.

 Here’s another way of saying this.
-You ask me, "how are you doing"?
+You ask me, "How are you doing"?
 I answer, "I’m fine".
-You may interpret my answer to mean, "I’m fine with same sex weddings, with my back ache, with my job, and so on".
-But all these interpretations of "I’m fine" are wrong.
+You may interpret my answer to mean, "I’m fine with same sex weddings, with my back ache, with my job, and so on”.
+But all these interpretations of “I’m fine” are wrong.
 When I say, "I’m fine", I mean at that particular moment of time when you ask me "how are you doing", I’m dong fine.
 I may not be fine the next moment.
 I may not have been fine one hour earlier.
 I’m not fine with same sex wedding, or with my back ache.
 You cannot take the words "I’m fine" to mean more than what the context of our conversation wants them to mean.

-So there are three Biblical contexts to consider when interpreting a verse – paragraph, book, and Bible context .
+So there are three Biblical contexts to consider when interpreting a verse – paragraph, book, and Bible context.
 There is one more context to consider as well, and that is the Historical context.